Kebyart, extreme synchronization

 Interviews 02.03.2022

 Young, promising and ambitious.
-This is Kebyart, the Catalan saxophone quartet formed by Pere Méndez, Víctor Serra, Robert Seara and Daniel Miguel.
-Formed at the ESMUC, Kebyart has been reaping the rewards of the work it has been doing since 2014, the year it was founded.
-Since then, it has continued to amaze audiences and critics alike.
-Jörg Widmann has said that the saxophone quartet was alien to him, until he met Kebyart.
-This is no mean feat.
-As if the instrument were an extension of their body, these musicians reveal their talent, virtuosity and synchronism.
-Winners of several prizes, their brilliant career is consolidating step by step, in the best European halls, like at the Philharmonie de Paris on 7 March.
+That's Kebyart, the Catalan saxophone quartet formed by Pere Méndez, Víctor Serra, Robert Seara and Daniel Miguel.
+Formed at ESMUC, Kebyart is reaping the rewards of the work sown since 2014, the year it was founded.
+Since then, it has never ceased to amaze audiences and critics alike.
+Jörg Widmann has said that the saxophone quartet was foreign to him, until he met Kebyart.
+That's quite something.
+As if the instrument were an extension of their bodies, these musicians reveal their talent, virtuosity and synchronism.
+Winners of several prizes, their brilliant careers are consolidating step by step, in Europe's finest concert halls, such as the Philharmonie de Paris on March 7.

 Kebyart is passionate about chamber music.